thebaz73/ems-server/README.md

 #### TODOs
  * Implement widget like page on device detail page
  * Implement JMX & MODBUS protocol
- * Implement a common way to assign device status depending on event
  * Extract data from MongoDB using Hadoop technologies?
 Use BIG DATA technologies?

 ### Demo